-We get it – It’s easy to go overboard with the excitement of nurse packing for your new travel contract.
+We get it – It’s easy to go overboard with the excitement of packing for your new travel contract.
 A huge tip we’ve learned from our travelers is to pack your luggage with a minimalistic mindset.
-At the time, over packing might seem like a good idea, but imagine having to pack and unpack your luggage and car every thirteen weeks.
-Now imagine your frustration of packing and unpacking items you didn’t even use.
-For example, you probably won’t need your giant TV if you are bringing your laptop.
+At the time, over packing might seem like a good idea, but imagine having to pack and unpack your luggage and car every 13 weeks.
+Now imagine the frustration of packing and unpacking items you didn’t even use.
+For example, you probably won’t need that slow cooker if you are planning to bring your instapot.

 Save time and energy by only packing the basics – your scrubs, clothes for your days off, electronics, prescriptions, and important documents.
 Remember, you’ll probably pick up souvenirs throughout your travels too, be sure to make room!

-Some tips for nurse packing for a 13 week travel contract many travelers provide personalized recommendations to evaluate the items you haven’t used on your first contract, and ship the rest back to your permanent home.
+A pro tip for packing for a 13 week travel contract is to evaluate the items you haven’t used on your first contract, and leave them back at your permanent home for your next upcoming contract.
 This makes your traveling lighter and less stressful.

 Buy/Rent Supplies at Your Location

 Remember you can always pick up basic supplies at your new location.
 Don’t feel like you need to pack all the spices from your kitchen cabinet, all your nail polish colors, or four cans of hairspray.
 Pack the necessities and if you run out, it’ll be easy to replace them via a trip to the store or an online Amazon order.

 Additionally, some of our travelers also suggest picking up basic kitchen dishes and utensils at a local thrift shop and then dropping them back off when your contract is over.
 Others prefer buying new items for a cheap price at the local Dollar Store for their contract.